 This species is not an Annex II species under the Habitats Directive, therefore conservation measures stipulated in the Directive are not required.
-This is reflected in the UK response to field 9.1 (with no measures listed under field 9.5).
-However, the UK has been committed to supporting several international agreements and conventions on the conservation of marine mammals and the marine environment in general.
-For example: The Convention on Migratory Species; the Convention for the Protection of the Marine Environment of the

-North-East Atlantic (OSPAR).
+This is reflected in the UK response to field 9.1 (with no measures listed under field 9.5) However, the UK has been committed to supporting several international agreements and conventions on the conservation of marine mammals and the marine environment in general.
+For example: The Convention on Migratory Species; the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR).
 The UK Government funds a national strandings scheme, ongoing since 1990, which aims to: collate, analyse and report data for all cetacean strandings around the coast of the UK; determine the causes of death in stranded cetaceans, including bycatch and physical trauma and; undertake surveillance on the incidence of disease in stranded cetaceans in order to identify any substantial new threats to their conservation status.
-These considerations for this species most closely equate to the following four measures in the EU conservation measures list: Reduce impact of military installations and activities (CH01) Control/eradication of illegal killing, fishing and harvesting (CG04) Adapt/manage exploitation of energy resources (CC02) Adapt/manage fossil energy installation, facilities and operation (CC05).
+These considerations for this species most closely equate to the following five measures in the EU conservation measures list: Reduce impact of mixed source pollution (CJ01) Reduce impact of military installations and activities (CH01) Control/eradication of illegal killing, fishing and harvesting (CG04) Reduce bycatch and incidental killing of non-target species (CG05) Adapt/manage exploitation of energy resources (CC02).